wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/notification-hubs/notification-hubs-windows-phone-get-started.md

 You now have the connection strings that are required to register your Windows Phone 8 app and send notifications.

 > [AZURE.NOTE] This tutorial uses MPNS in unauthenticated mode.
 MPNS unauthenticated mode comes with restrictions on notifications that you can send to each channel.
-Notification Hubs supports [MPNS authenticated mode](http://msdn.microsoft.com/zh-cn/library/windowsphone/develop/ff941099(v=vs.105).aspx). <!--Refer to [Notification Hubs How-To for Windows Phone 8] for more information on how to use MPNS authenticated mode.-->
+Notification Hubs supports [MPNS authenticated mode](http://msdn.microsoft.com/zh-cn/library/windowsphone/develop/ff941099.aspx) by allowing you to upload your certificate.

 ##Connecting your app to the notification hub